- Office Location: Crown Center 419

 - E-mail: email@example.com

-Most of my work has been on 20th century literature, particularly the poetry and prose of T. S. Eliot.
-I have recently completed a monograph, Becoming T. S. Eliot, on the development of voice and audience in Eliot’s early poetry.
-I have also edited, with two colleagues, the first critical edition of Eliot’s Complete Prose, Vol. 5, which has won MLA's Prize for a Scholarly Edition.
-We will soon be developing a robust digital platform for an expanded second edition of this monumental eight-volume project.
+I specialize in 20th-century literature and music, and my most recent book, Becoming T. S. Eliot, focuses on the development of voice and audience in Eliot’s early poetry.
+I have also edited the first critical edition of Eliot’s Complete Prose, Vol. 5, which was awarded MLA's Prize for a Scholarly Edition.
+My co-editors and I are now developing a robust digital platform for an expanded second edition of this monumental eight-volume project.

 - BA, Music and English, University of Notre Dame

 - MA & PhD, English, University of Toledo